Canary-Prism/MCWorldManager/README.md

 for more information about different launchers and their support see [Launchers.md](https://github.com/Canary-Prism/MCWorldManager/blob/main/Launchers.md)

-NBT tag icons by Squidguset
+NBT tag and taskbar icons by Squidguset

 ### [Download](https://github.com/Canary-Prism/MCWorldManager/releases/)